needle-mirror/com.unity.addressables/Documentation~/LoadingAddressableAssets.md

 See the [Scene loading project] in the [Addressables-Sample] repository for additional examples.

 If you load a Scene with [LoadSceneMode.Single], the Unity runtime unloads the current Scene and calls [Resources.UnloadUnusedAssets].
-The unloaded Scene is released, which allows its AssetBundle to be unloaded.
-Individual Addressables and their operation handles that you loaded separately are not released; you must release them yourself.
-(The exception to this is that any Addressable assets that you instantiated using [Addressables.InstantiateAsync] with `trackHandle` set to true, the default, are automatically released.)
+See [Releasing Addressable assets] for more information.

 > [!NOTE]
 > In the Editor, you can always load scenes in the current project, even when they are packaged in a remote bundle that is not available and you set the Play Mode Script to __Use Existing Build__.
 The Editor loads the Scene using the asset database.